FDA REMS Dashboard

 2. Click on the icon to confirm your selection.

-To filter data in a Bar Chart, for example, filtering by Year:
+To filter data in a Bar Chart, for example, filtering by Year in ETASU page:

-1. Click on one or multiple bar.
-You may also click and multiple bars or to select them for filtering data.
+1. Click on one or multiple bar to filter the data of interest.
+You may also click on "lasso" to click or drag to select and filter the data of interest.

 2. Click on the icon to confirm your selection.